-Financial instruments are required to be classified into one of the following categories: held-for-trading, fair value through profit or loss ("FVTPL"), available-for-sale, loans and receivables, assets held-to-maturity, and other financial liabilities.
+Financial instruments are required to be classified into one of the following categories: held-for-trading, FVTPL, available-for-sale, loans and receivables, assets held-to-maturity, and other financial liabilities.
 All financial instruments are measured at fair value on initial recognition.
 Measurement in subsequent periods depends on the classification of the financial instrument.
-Transaction costs are included in the initial carrying amount of financial instruments, except for financial instruments classified as held-for-trading or fair value through profit or loss in which case transaction costs are expensed as incurred.
+Transaction costs are included in the initial carrying amount of financial instruments, except for financial instruments classified as held-for-trading or FVTPL in which case transaction costs are expensed as incurred.